linea-it/masterlist/README.md

 ## Updating the master catalog with a list of new objects

 ### Running the updater
-1. Run the updater (update_masterlist.py) from the command line
+1. Run the updater (update_masterlist.py) from the command line.

 ```
 $ python update_masterlist.py <input file>
 ```

+### Updater commandline options
-2. Run the updater with help to get the available options
+1. Run the updater with 'help' option to get the available options.

 ```
 $ python update_master.py -h